Gilmerton

 The toponym "Gilmerton" is derived from a combination of Gille-Moire– a personal name and later surname meaning "Servant of [the Virgin] Mary", from which comes the first element, "Gilmer", – and ton meaning "settlement" or "farmstead".
 Versions of the name are recorded from the middle of the 12th century.

-Gilmerton used to be a coal mining village.
 Below its centre is a series of shallow linked caves collectively called Gilmerton Cove.
-Traditionally they were attributed to the work of a local blacksmith, George Paterson, who supposedly completed excavations in 1724 and lived in the caves for several years, although there may be reasons to doubt this.
+Traditionally these were attributed to the work of a local blacksmith, George Paterson (d.1735), who began work in 1720 and completed excavations in 1724 occupying these caves under his house and smiddy for eleven years.
+Paterson's name is inscribed on the lintel at the entrance.